logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 a 'Missing' response.
 Where information is unavailable, please use this response item.
 The aim is to minimise missing data as much as possible.

-Refer to :ref:`record-formats` for more information.
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ for more information.
 By clicking on the field name this will take you to the field definition which outlines the associated notes that provide guidance on which response to use.